mmr116/generate-vector-embeddings-openai-langchain-python/README.md

 # Assumptions / Requirements

-Make sure you have Python installed (version 3.8 or later recommended) - 3.8.8 used.
+- Make sure you have Python installed (version 3.8 or later recommended) - 3.8.8 used.

-OpenAI version used: openai 1.30.3.
+- OpenAI version used: openai 1.30.3.

-To use the OpenAI API for generating vector embeddings, ensure you have an OpenAI account with valid API keys.
+- To use the OpenAI API for generating vector embeddings, ensure you have an OpenAI account with valid API keys.
 You can obtain your API keys from the OpenAI platform (https://platform.openai.com/) and manage them (https://platform.openai.com/organization/api-keys).
 Additionally, ensure that your account has sufficient usage quota, as this example requires a paid OpenAI account.

-Langchain version: 0.2.1
+- Langchain version: 0.2.1

-PyPDF2 version: 3.0.1
+- PyPDF2 version: 3.0.1

-Create a virtual environment (optional but recommended) to isolate project dependencies.
+- Create a virtual environment (optional but recommended) to isolate project dependencies.

-Install the required libraries using:  pip install openai langchain pypdf2 pinecone
+- Install the required libraries using:  pip install openai langchain pypdf2 pinecone

-Set the OPENAI_API_KEY, PINECONE_API_KEY, and PINECONE_HOST environment variables with your respective API keys.
+- Set the OPENAI_API_KEY, PINECONE_API_KEY, and PINECONE_HOST environment variables with your respective API keys.
+Use the following Linux commands to export these variables:

+export OPENAI_API_KEY="your_openai_api_key"

+export PINECONE_API_KEY="your_pinecone_api_key"

-Example linux command: export OPENAI_API_KEY="your_openai_api_key", export PINECONE_API_KEY="your_pinecone_api_key", export PINECONE_HOST="your_pinecone_host"
+export PINECONE_HOST="your_pinecone_host"

-Pinecone environment (Pinecone free account used https://www.pinecone.io/):  1) Pinecone Index is used 2) Dimensions: 1536 3) Host type: Serverless.
+- Pinecone environment (Pinecone free account used https://www.pinecone.io/):  1) Pinecone Index is used 2) Dimensions: 1536 3) Host type: Serverless.
 In the code replace: index_name = "replace with your index name" (2-pinecone-embedding-store-test.py & 4-generate-text-chunks-embeddings-store-vectordb.py)

-Use your pdf file and adjust file path accordingly: pdf_path = "filepath_for_your_pdf_file_home/testaccount/test.pdf" (replace file path).
+- Use your pdf file and adjust file path accordingly: pdf_path = "filepath_for_your_pdf_file_home/testaccount/test.pdf" (replace file path).
 (3-generate-text-chunks-embeddings-from-pdf.py & 4-generate-text-chunks-embeddings-store-vectordb.py)

-Run each script from the command line.
+- Run each script from the command line.
 Example: python 1-test-embeddings-openai.py

 # License
 This project is licensed under the MIT License.
 See the LICENSE file for details.